-NAMI FaithNet is a network composed of members and friends of NAMI.
+NAMI FaithNet is composed of members and friends of NAMI.
 It was established for the purposes of:

 - Facilitating the development within the faith community of a non-threatening, supportive environment for those with mental illness and their families.

 - Pointing out the value of one’s spirituality in the recovery process from mental illness and the need for spiritual strength for those who are caretakers.

 - Educating clergy and faith communities concerning mental illness and